bartosz-wozniak/ExtremeSports/README.md

 # ExtremeSports

-ExtremeSports is an application that is supposed to be used in a company that offers a variety of extreme sports to their customers.
+ExtremeSports is an application that is supposed to be used by a company that offers a variety of extreme sports to their customers.

 Development process was divided into three stages:
 - Stage One: Desktop application